PlatformTroubleshooting

 Need help troubleshooting?
 Reach out to us on Discord or email.

-Debugging Backend Statuses
+Debugging Backend Terminations

 • Your server is not running on port 8080.
 If you are using a server framework, you may need to configure it to run on port 8080.
 You may be able to specify this in the run command in your Dockerfile or in your server code.
 Check the docs for your particular framework on how to run on port 8080.